projectsesame/sesame/design/httpproxy-prefix-rewrite.md

 In the case that the user has already specified distinct routes for `/foo` and `/foo/`, we should not generate any implicit prefix matches or rewrites.
-Contour should build the Envoy route config exactly as the user specifies.
+Sesame should build the Envoy route config exactly as the user specifies.

 ### Empty replacements